catssifi/Catssificator/README.md

 $ ./query.sh "where to buy phone"
 Mobile_Devices
 </pre>

+The system is configured with 6000 categories.  you can always change it at config/category.txt

 #####Advanced capabilities
 There are also advanced capabilities, as of today, <a href="doc/usage.md#words-stemming" target=_blank>words stemming</a>, included in the system.
 Please refer to the <a href="doc/usage.md" target=_blank>useage document</a> for more information.